triton-inference-server/backend/README.md

 utilities](#build-the-backend-utilities) and then the complete documentation on [Triton backends](#backends).

+### Can I add (or remove) a backend to an existing Triton installation?

+Yes.
+See [Backend Shared Library](#backend-shared-library) for general information about how the shared library implementing a backend is managed by Triton.
+For a standard install the globally available backends are in /opt/tritonserver/backends.
+To remove one of those backends stop tritonserver, delete the /opt/tritonserver/backends/<backend> directory, and then start tritonserver.
+Adding a backend follows a similar process except you create and populate the /opt/tritonserver/backends/<backend>
+directory.

 ### What about backends developed using the "custom backend" API.

 If you have custom backends that you developed using the older,